SunlayGGX/Storm/README.md

 #### Safety (facultative)

 ##### Memory (facultative)
-- **memoryThreshold (positive float)**: The memory coefficient threshold applied to the total installed memory the workstation has.
+- **memoryThreshold (positive float, facultative)**: The memory coefficient threshold applied to the total installed memory the workstation has.
 If the application take more than this threhold of RAM, then we'll kill the application as a safety measure.
 This value should be between ]0.0, 1.0].
 Default is 0.95 (We allow the application to take 95% of the available RAM).

 ##### Freeze (facultative)